emiel/decode-django/README.md

 ## Bugs and Limitations

-For now the input string is capped to XX characters.
+For now the input string is capped to 30 characters.
 Still need to re-evaluate the maximum length of the input string.
 There are a number of factors to consider here: